dataloop-ai-apps/rag-multimodal-processors/README.md

 # RAG Document Processors

 Modular, extensible processors for converting **PDF and DOC files** into RAG-ready chunks.
-Built on Dataloop with a simple pipeline architecture that makes adding new file types straightforward.
+Built on Dataloop with a type-safe pipeline architecture using `ExtractedData` dataclass.

 ## Supported File Types